Mahmoud-Ehab/yellow/README.md

 	- [x] Define and implement [StateFile](./docs/statefile.md), and add functionalities (in StateManager) to add/remove StateFile(s).
 	- [x] Write an 'init' file, so to speak, that initializes the StateManager, loads it with StateFiles, and exports it to the app.

-## back-end
+## back-end / functionalities / features
 - [x] Implement basic server with Express, with endpoints only to establish connection and to retrieve user image.
-- [ ] Implement the server with a cross-playform liberary.
+- [ ] Implement the server with a cross-playform library.
 - [x] Implement server actions: functions that the server exports to the enviroment.
 It shall be used by electron and react.
 - [x] Add controller interface that decoubles the application, while invoking server actions, from electron bridgeContext.
 - [x] Implement ElectronController and use it in the application with an init.ts file.
-- [ ] Implement WebSocket connection in the server...
+- [x] Implement WebSocket connection in the server.
+- [x] Implement Initial messaging chat implementation.
+- [ ] Refactor the server component.
+- [ ] Allow sending images in the chat.
+- [ ] Add group rooms in the application.

 # Get Started